 Capitals Santiago de Chile and Buenos Aires have excellent air connections to Puerto Montt, Punta Arenas, Coihaique, El Calafate and Ushuaia; in summer there are direct flights to Puerto Natales from Santiago

 Patagonia combines well with Antarctica, the Falkland Islands, and trips to the north and centre of Argentina and Chile.

-The leading specialist for the region, Journey Latin America has been leading escorted tours and organising tailor-made holidays to Patagonia for 38 years.
+The leading specialist for the region, Journey Latin America has been leading escorted tours and organising tailor-made holidays to Central and South America for 38 years.